-In certain cases, we may even be able to secure a ‘section 10 dismissals or conditional release orders,’ which means that while you will be found guilty of the offence, no conviction will be recorded on your criminal record.
+In certain cases, we may even be able to secure a ‘section 10 dismissal or conditional release order,’ which means that while you will be found guilty of the offence, no conviction will be recorded on your criminal record.

 Call us today on (02) 9261 8881 and get the experts on your side today.